medizininformatik-initiative/torch/docs/implementation/consent.md

 # Consent Handling in TORCH

-TORCH implements **privacy-aware consent handling** to ensure that extracted data strictly complies with patient permissions and applicable regulations.
+TORCH implements **privacy-aware consent handling** to ensure that the extracted data strictly complies with patient permissions and applicable regulations.

 ---